 - Avoid driving at times when you would normally be asleep.

 - Consume caffeine.
-The equivalent of two cups of coffee can increase alertness for several hours
+The equivalent of two cups of coffee can increase alertness for several hours so try to balance caffeine and sleep.

 Laws differ from state to state, but there is an increasing focus on treating drowsy driving as a criminal offense in cases where someone is injured or killed.
 Don’t let the dangerous combination of driving and sleepiness get you in trouble.
 Stay rested and stay safe.